Our Beautiful Forest

 Permits can be reserved up to 3 months in advance.
 Help us in these efforts by picking up a free permit at the self service kiosk outside of the Forest Service Ranger Station in Idyllwild or request a permit in advance (allow 1 week notice).
 USFS permits are issued for groups up to 12 people; 8 stock per permit.

 For more information, read "Why do I need a Wilderness Visitor Permit?"

-NOTE: In order to prevent excessive impact on wildlife and wilderness resources, Devil's Slide Trail has a limit on the number of weekend permits issued during the peak summer season from the Saturday of Memorial Day weekend through Labor Day weekend.
+NOTE: In order to prevent excessive impact on wildlife and wilderness resources, Devil's Slide Trail has a limit on the number of people admitted to the Wilderness on the peak summer weekends from the Saturday of Memorial Day weekend through Labor Day weekend.

 2. Adventure Pass: If you will be parking at Humber Park, Lake Hemet, Lake Fulmor or Fuller Mill Creek, you will need to pick up an Adventure Pass for your vehicle.
 You can either buy a day pass at the Forest Service Ranger Station in downtown Idyllwild for $5, or a year pass for $30 with a second car included for only an additional $5.

 Please use the Wilderness Visitor’s Permit Application and fax it to 951-659-2107.